KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 * Jim Anderson: normalize talking about imposter syndrome
 * Jon Gould: [Tech Hiring Has a Fraud Problem](https://foxleytalent.com/blog/fake-candidates-tech-hiring/)
 * Eric Holscher: 16 years ago, Read the Docs was created in the same basement as Django in Lawrence, Kansas.
 Ethical ads made Read the Docs sustainable.
 The DSF is at similar inflection point of hiring executive director and working toward sustainability.
-* Jeanette O'Brien: Kudos to Jeanette for giving her first conference talk From Figma to Django.
+* Jeanette O'Brien: Figma to Django.
 "Premature structure is its own trap- just like no structure at all."
 * Eric Sherman: Chicago reversed the flow of the Chicago River and raised the city 14 feet in the air, [Raising of Chicago Wikipedia article](https://en.wikipedia.org/wiki/Raising_of_Chicago)

 Tim Schilling: I want to convince you to contribute to Django